Government policies and the subprime mortgage crisis: Legislative and regulatory overview

-Deregulation, excess regulation, and failed regulation by the federal government have all been blamed for the late-2000s (decade) subprime mortgage crisis in the United States.
+Deregulation, excess regulation, and failed regulation by the federal government have all been blamed for the subprime mortgage crisis in the United States.

 Conservatives have claimed that the financial crisis was caused by too much regulation aimed at increasing home ownership rates for lower income people.
 They have pointed to two policies in particular: the Community Reinvestment Act (CRA) of 1977 (particularly as modified in the 1990s), which they claim pressured private banks to make risky loans, and HUD affordable housing goals for the government-sponsored enterprises ("GSEs") — Fannie Mae and Freddie Mac — which they claim caused the GSEs to purchase risky loans, and led to a general breakdown in underwriting standards for all lending.

 As early as February 2004, in testimony before the U.S. Senate Banking Committee, Alan Greenspan (chairman of the Federal Reserve) raised serious concerns regarding the systemic financial risk that Fannie Mae and Freddie Mac represented.
 He implored Congress to take actions to avert a crisis.
 The GSEs dispute these studies and dismissed Greenspan's testimony.

 Liberals have claimed that GSE loans were less risky and performed better than loans securitized by more lightly regulated Wall Street banks.
 They also suggest that CRA loans mandated by the government performed better than subprime loans that were purely market-driven.
 They also present data which suggests that financial firms that lobbied the government most aggressively also had the riskiest lending practices, and lobbied for relief from regulations that were limiting their ability to take greater risks.
 In testimony before Congress both the Securities and Exchange Commission (SEC) and Alan Greenspan claimed failure in allowing the self-regulation of investment banks.
 Further, the five largest investment banks at the core of the crisis (including Bear Stearns and Lehman Brothers) were not subject to the CRA or other depository banking regulations, and they did not originate mortgages.